-At the heart of this discussion was a certain wrestling with whether or not living by faith and setting goals were at odds with one another.
+Is living by faith and setting goals at odds with one another?

 The Two Sides of Living By Faith or By a Plan

-Is it too rigid of us to set goals and write out missions statements when we, as Christians, are to live by faith?
+Is it too rigid for us to set goals and write out missions statements when we, as Christians, are to live by faith?

 After all, Paul said that God is a God of order, and not the author of confusion.